FarronF/limerick-council-meetings/meetings/2017/09/25-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 24th July 2017.md

 Union of Students in Ireland (USI)

-It was noted that Item No. 10 had already been dealt with.--- 15
+It was noted that Item No. 10 had already been dealt with.
+---
+15

 ADJOURNED NOTICE OF MOTION